Skip to main content

 Male Hormonal Optimization Protocols

 For men diagnosed with hypogonadism, or low testosterone, the standard of care has evolved to include a multi-pronged approach.
-The goal is to restore testosterone levels to a healthy physiological range while mitigating potential and preserving the function of the HPG axis.
+The goal is to restore testosterone levels to a healthy physiological range while mitigating potential side effects and preserving the function of the HPG axis.

 Testosterone Replacement Therapy (TRT) with HPG Axis Support